csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 * **[`preconnect`](/2023/12/correctly-configure-preconnections/):** Warming up
   the `fonts.gstatic.com` origin myself.

-Further, each variant is additive—it includes the previous variant as well as its own additions.
-I didn’t try _just_ `preload` or _just_ async, because it would be pointless—we know that a combination will fare better than any on their own.
+Further, each variant is additive — it includes the previous variant as well as its own additions.
+I didn’t try _just_ `preload` or _just_ async, because it would be pointless — we know that a combination will fare better than any on their own.

 For each test, I captured the following metrics: